Project Pinball Charity

 Project Pinball Charity is a nonprofit 501(c)(3) that places pinball machines in children's hospitals and Ronald McDonald House Charities to provide recreational relief to patients, family members, and staff.
-The charity operates out of Bonita Springs, Florida and has been donating machines since 2011.
+The charity operates out of Bonita Springs, Florida and has been donating the use of machines since 2011.

 Along with other charities such as the Pinball Outreach Project, it uses pinball as a therapeutic and recuperative aid.

 History

 Project Pinball Charity was founded on August 19, 2013 by Daniel Spolar.
 Spolar noticed an inoperable 2007 Spider-Man Stern pinball machine in Golisano Children's Hospital of Southwest Florida and offered to fix it.
 After repairing the machine and discovering it had been played over 21,300 times in two years, Spolar went on to found the Project Pinball Charity Group to assist other children's hospitals in their patient rehabilitation.
 Since then they have been assisted by pinball manufacturers such as Stern, Jersey Jack Pinball, and Visual Pinball to donate use of machines to children’s hospitals.
 In 2020 the charity's annual Love Across America Tour dedicated 8 machines in 14 days including one in Cincinnati, Ohio and another in Columbia, South Carolina.

 All machines are maintained by volunteer technicians, one of these in Chicago worked in quality control at Stern.

 One of the table packs released for Pinball FX is used to raise funds for Project Pinball.

 Project Pinball Charity has a Platinum rating from Guidestar.